prakashprathap/ML-PROJECTS/Watch price prediction/README.md

-# Body performance  prediction
+# Watch price  prediction

-### Problem type : Classification
+### Problem type : Regression

 ### Description:

-Body performance is predicted using Classification analysis.
+Watch price  is predicted using Regression analysis.
 Dataset is taken from Kaggle.